 But let’s touch on the subject here, too.

-Type ‘is Tijuana safe?’ and ‘are the beaches in Tijuana safe’ into Google and it will take you less than three minutes to decide to cancel your trip.
+Search online for safety in Tijuana and it will take you less than three minutes to decide to cancel your trip.
 Why?
 In my view it’s a combination of two things: sure, there has been some drug-related trouble in Tijuana and, courtesy of the number of drunk tourists, there will be some opportunist crimes too.
 But that’s only half of the reason behind the bad press – there seems to be nothing the US media sites love more than sensationalising every single unsavoury instance that happens in Mexico.
 Speak to anyone in the USA and they will have some anecdote about how unsafe Mexico and Tijuana is.

 However, before you cancel your trip, do your research.
 Check the official travel advisory websites and do this for more than one country.
 America’s official view of Mexico is, sadly unsurprisingly, more fear inducing than the official view you’ll read from somewhere like the UK.